• Skip to primary navigation

 spraying a rack in a cake pan

-• Tent lightly with foil and allow to rest for 15-20 minutes before cutting.
-Remember, the roast may increase a few degrees when tented.
+• Tent the roast lightly with foil and let it rest for 15-20 minutes before cutting.
+Remember that the temperature may increase by 4ยฐ-8ยฐ when tented.

 Recipe Notes